Bob Onder

+Onder announced his bid for the 3rd district in 2024, following the announcement that incumbent Blaine Luetkemeyer would not run for reelection.
+After defeating six opponents to win the Republican nomination, Onder went on to win the general election against Democrat Bethany Mann.

 Personal life

 Onder attended St. Louis University High School, graduating in 1980.
 Onder attended Washington University in St. Louis for his undergraduate degree, where he graduated summa cum laude with a degree in Economics.
 Onder subsequently graduated from Washington University School of Medicine, and is a physician specializing in allergy and asthma care.
 He later graduated from Saint Louis University School of Law.
-He and his wife Allison have six children; Robert, Elizabeth, Michael, Joseph, Christine, and Peter.
+He and his wife Allison have six children.
 Onder has recently obtained his Pilot’s license.
+He is Roman Catholic.

 Political campaigns

 Onder served a single term in the Missouri House of Representatives from 2007 to 2008, having been elected in 2006.

 In 2008, Onder left the state legislature to run for the US House in Missouri's 9th congressional district, where incumbent Kenny Hulshof was not seeking re-election.
 Onder distinguished himself as one of the more fiscally conservative candidates, emphasizing his free-market voting record in the Missouri House and earning the endorsement of the Club for Growth.
 Onder ultimately lost the Republican primary election to Blaine Luetkemeyer.

 In 2014, Onder ran for the Missouri Senate in the 2nd district, defeating Chuck Gatschenberger and Vicki Schneider in the Republican primary.
 No Democrats ran for the seat, so this primary victory was tantamount to election.
 Onder ran for reelection in 2018 and defeated his Democratic challenger to earn a second term.

-In 2022, Onder is running in the Republican primary for Saint Charles County Executive.
+In 2022, Onder announced his campaign for Saint Charles County Executive.
 He withdrew from the Republican primary on June 7, 2022.

+In 2024, Onder ran for Lieutenant Governor of Missouri.
+He later withdrew from that race and announced his candidacy for Missouri's 3rd congressional district.